Eylon Levy: Career

+2010s

 In 2014, Levy published a column for The Guardian newspaper, "Obsessive Gaza coverage is fanning antisemitism".
-Levy criticised disproportionate media coverage of Israel, claiming that it fuels antisemitism in Europe.
+Levy complained about what he estimated to be disproportionate media coverage of Israel, claiming that it fuels antisemitism in Europe.
 Levy also condemned accusations of genocide against Israel and those that invoke the Holocaust to criticize the country.
-Between 2014 and 2019, he was also a frequent contributor to Tablet, a Jewish online magazine published in the United States.
-He also wrote frequently for The Tower Magazine from 2016 to 2017.
-He has also been published by The Daily Telegraph in England.
-Since 2013, he has been contributing blogs to The Times of Israel.
+He has contributed to Tablet, The Tower Magazine, and The Daily Telegraph.
+Since 2013, he has been contributing blog posts to The Times of Israel.

 In 2016, Levy worked as the chief news anchor at IBA News, the English-language broadcast on Israeli public television.
 He later worked at the international news network i24NEWS, as a news anchor, commentator, and investigative journalist.
 In 2021, Israeli President Isaac Herzog appointed him as his international media advisor at the Office of the President of Israel, in which capacity he served for the first two years of the Herzog presidency.

+Gaza war

-After the October 7 attacks, he became an official Israeli government spokesman and one of Israel's most internationally recognized faces in the war.
+After the October 7 attacks in 2023, Levy became an official Israeli government spokesman and one of Israel's most internationally recognized faces in the war.
 Mark Regev had encountered Levy in the public diplomacy directorate, recognizing his potential and setting him work tasks.
 As training, he was instructed to observe Regev's live interviews and then give his own interviews.

+Nasrallah speech

 During the early stages of the conflict, Eylon Levy encountered a diplomatic setback characterized by a press conference response to Hezbollah leader Hassan Nasrallah.
 Levy remarked with what Levy described as "dark British humour" that Nasrallah's speech was so boring that Israel probably had assassinated Nasrallah's speechwriter.
 Levy also noted that Nasrallah was not onstage during the address, such that the Hezbollah leader must have been "hiding in a bunker like a coward" as he was defending what Levy termed "the pedophile rapists of Hamas".

 The Public Diplomacy Directorate of the Office of the Prime Minister of Israel deemed the comments a diplomatic failure.
 The directorate contemplated removing Levy as international media spokesperson, but in the end granted him a second opportunity with guidance from higher authorities who emphasized the inappropriate nature of his response as a government spokesperson.
 Levy acknowledged the lapse, recognizing that, in his role, humour was not the primary objective but rather conveying information seriously and professionally.